Best Fukuoka Itinerary for 2-5 Days (+ Tips Before You Visit)

 If you hired a driver, you can also keep going north to visit Shikanoshima Island with Katsuma beach.

-Otherwise, going there by public transit will take a bit of time.
+Otherwise, going there by public transit will take a bit of time, but it was worth it for me.

 Noon (2-4 hours)